 Our 16 boutique bedrooms are furnished to the highest standards with traditional touches and sumptuous styling, each and every room at Falcon Manor has a unique personality.
 From the gorgeously decadent Rafters Suite to our simply sublime doubles and twins, you’ll find it easy to relax in a Falcon Manor room.
 With goose down duvets, feather-soft pillows and the finest cotton sheets, you’re guaranteed to sleep soundly.
 And when it comes to food our philosophy is simple.
 To take the freshest ingredients, prepare them with care and respect and create stunning dishes, packed full of flavour.

-Located as we are on the edge of the AONB we are ideally located for walking, cycling and mountain biking, all of which are wonderful ways of exploring the local countryside.
+Located as we are on the edge of the National Landscape we are ideally located for walking, cycling and mountain biking, all of which are wonderful ways of exploring the local countryside.
 Discover hidden places using the many routes and trails that criss-cross the area.
 From a gentle stroll along the banks of the River Ribble to the challenge of the 24 mile Three Peaks walk and everything in between.

 Skipton Road, Settle, North Yorkshire, BD24 9BD01729 823 814